Steve Bannon's defense seeks acquittal then rests case

-WASHINGTON (AP) — Steve Bannon's lawyer opened his defense Thursday, asking the judge for a direct acquittal, arguing that prosecutors had not proven their contempt-of-Congress case against the former adviser to then-President Donald Trump.
-Then the defense rested without bringing any witnesses.

-Bannon lawyer Evan Corcoran said the prosecution's case concerning Bannon's resistance to the Jan.
-6 committee's subpoena rested on the testimony of Kristin Amerling, the panel's chief counsel and it was "clear from her testimony that the dates were in flux.”
+One of Bannon's lawyers, David Schoen, contended they should able to call Rep. Bennie Thompson, the Democratic chairman of the House Jan.
+6 committee which had subpoenaed Bannon's testimony, to question him under oath instead of the congressional lawyer who testified during the trial.
+The judge had previously ruled against that request.

+In court, Bannon nodded and smiled as another of his lawyers, Evan Corcoran, argued that the timing of when Bannon could comply with the congressional subpoena was flexible and said testimony from the House panel’s chief lawyer, Kristin Amerling, had made clear “that the dates were in flux.”

-In making his motion for acquittal before U.S. District Judge Carl Nichols, Corcoran said that “no reasonable juror could conclude that Mr. Bannon refused to comply.”
+In making the argument, Corcoran said that “no reasonable juror could conclude that Mr. Bannon refused to comply.”

+Bannon's team also told the judge that Bannon saw no point in testifying since the previous rulings had gutted his planned avenues of defense.
+Schoen said Bannon “understands that he would be barred from telling the true facts.”

-Throughout the trial Corcoran has tried to establish that the deadline for the onetime Trump strategist to appear before the House committee investigating the Capitol riot was flexible as long as the two sides were on negotiating terms.
+Throughout the trial, Corcoran has tried to establish that the deadline for the onetime strategist to former President Donald Trump to appear before the House committee investigating the Capitol riot was flexible, as long as the two sides were on negotiating terms.

 In reality, Corcoran said, one of Bannon’s previous lawyers, Robert Costello, contacted an attorney for the House committee to express some of Bannon’s concerns about testifying.